syncfusion-content/windowsforms-docs/WindowsForms/colorui/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion ColorUIControl for WindowsForms
-description: Overview
+description: A quick overview about the ColorUIControl or selecting colors in their Windows Forms applications using palette type visual interface
 platform: WindowsForms
 control: ColorUI
 documentation: ug